unsignedzero/PowerAnalyze/REPORT.md

         is passed into the SVM module
     * svm.r
       * Performs the SVM work.
-Takes a data frame, creates the training and test set, runs it thought svm and prints the results.
+Takes a data frame, creates the training and test set, runs it thought SVM and prints the results.

 Some of the other R files are in R/front directory.
 These are the small snippets of code that load the above, three files, and execute them.
 This allows users to